juniorsundarCasual/TGT/vault/volume-5.chapter-323.md

 "The Twelfth Prince requested for a meeting with you, once again," Ghon said with a dour frown.

 Jing slapped the table in fury and bellowed, "This boy will be the death of me, I tell you!
-I get that now, more than ever, is the perfect time for the princes to move for a power grab and seize the throne before more damage can be done, "
+I get that now, more than ever, is the perfect time for the princes to move for a power grab and seize the throne before more damage can be done, but must they include me in this mess?!"

+"Well, the support of the ministers does make things easier when it comes to the selection of the Crown Prince and by extension the next Emperor," Ghon highlighted.
+"However, just as yourself, none of the other ministers are willing to throw in their hat in favour of any of the princes."

+"Then why is this Twelfth brat so stubborn and thick-faced?"
+Jing groaned.
+"Can he not take the hint?"

+"He can, and he does," Ghon explained.
+"But he knows that he doesn't stand a chance otherwise.
+He is born to a commoner concubine, without any clan, organisation or sect to back him.
+The other princes have already started to scheme with the family on their mothers' side, but the Twelfth Prince has nothing.
+All he has to put on the line is his face, and his life, both of which he is risking to gain an opportunity."

+"Did anyone see you converse with that brat?"
+Jing remembered as he snapped his finger.

+"He sure tried to make it a public deal," Ghon responded with a faint smirk.
+"But don't worry father, I was extra thorough.
+Wouldn't want to get caught up in the undercurrents of Palace politics, especially now."

+"Good lad," Jing commended.
+As he looked at his son, he felt pride swelling up inside.
+But as the feeling reached its peak, it suddenly deflated and turned into an overwhelming torrent of regret and sorrow.

+"What's wrong"